Current Opening(s)

 Applications must be received by the position closing date.
 If selected for an interview, we will contact you.
 Applicants should update the ARDC with any changes to their contact information.
 Any questions may be directed to Krista Mattila at 218-529-7543 or kmattila@ardc.org.

-Equal Opportunity Statement: The Arrowhead Regional Development Commission provides equal opportunity to all employees and applicants for employment without regard to race, sex, color, religion, creed, national origin, age, disability, sexual orientation, marital status, place of residence, status with regard to public assistance, special disabled veterans, Vietnam-era veterans, other eligible veterans, and any other protected category as defined by statute.
+Equal Opportunity Statement: The Arrowhead Regional Development Commission provides equal opportunity to all employees and applicants for employment without regard to race, sex, color, religion, creed, national origin, citizenship status, age, disability, gender, gender identity or sexual orientation, pregnancy, childbirth and related medical conditions, marital status, familial status, place of residence, genetic information, status with regard to public assistance, membership or activity in a local human rights commission, Veterans, and any other protected category as defined by statute.
 Read ARDC’s Equal Employment Opportunity Policy Statement.

 Diversity and Inclusion Statement: ARDC is committed to building an inclusive culture that encourages and supports the diverse voices of our employees and of the communities we serve.